Q: How many students are accepted?

 Q: How long/how many credit hours are required?
 What courses are required?

-A: Our master’s degree programs require 31 credit hours of coursework, including internship credit if applicable.
-Requirements for both master’s degrees include the EPE 601 “Proseminar” (1 credit hour) to orient you to the department and at least 3 credit hours of inquiry-based coursework.
+A: Our master’s programs in higher education and social and philosophical studies require 31 credit hours of coursework, including internship credit if applicable.
+Our MS in Research Methods in Education requires 37 credit hours of work.
+Requirements for all master’s degrees include the EPE 601 “Proseminar” (1 credit hour) to orient you to the department and at least 3 credit hours of inquiry-based coursework.

 Both our doctoral programs and the college PhD in Ed Sciences are typically 43 credit hours.
 This includes 9-15 credit hours of inquiry-based coursework, at least six hours outside the College of Education, and a program of study organized around the student’s topical and conceptual interests.
 Doctoral program plans, including the final number of credit hours required for degree, must be approved by the student’s Doctoral Advisory Committee.
 Doctoral students are also required to take the EPE 601 “Proseminar” (1 credit hour).
 All doctoral students are required to register for EPE 767 “Dissertation Residency Credit” for two credit hours per semester until the successful defense of their dissertations.
 Enrollment in EPE 767 begins upon successful completion of the Qualifying Examination.